cptnapalm/docker-conanexiles/README.md

 ### Default Templates

-Use the environment variable `CONANEXILES_SERVER_TYPE=pve` to use the pve template; otherwise the pvp template will be used if no configuration has been provided.
+Use the environment variable `CONANEXILES_SERVER_TYPE=pvp` to use the pvp template; otherwise the pve template will be used if no configuration has been provided.

 ---